elmsln/polymer-training/Readme.md

 - [ ] restart the containers
   - `make rebuild`
 - [ ] Open Preview at [http://localhost:8083/components/contact-card](http://localhost:8083/components/contact-card)

-### Identify the variables we could add
-- What fields would make up the content type?
-- What data types would these have?
-- What names would they be in an HTML element?
-### Identify accessbility / mobile issues with current
-  - add paper-button (to touch whole thing)
-  - webcomponents.org / bower install process

-- [ ] update the demo to use these properties
-- [ ] Cover `<template is="dom-if" if="">` for if there's no link
+- [ ] Open webcomponents.org and search for `iron-icons`
-- [ ] wire up to on-click event of paper-button to a paper-toast
+- [ ] Connect to contact-card
+  - `make connect-contactcard`
-- [ ] support for `<slot>` to get content into the dialog
+- [ ] Get iron-icons added to your contact-card and implement an icon-icon for:
+  - email address
+  - phone number
-- [ ] update the demo to reflect this
+- [ ] Get paper-button from webcomponents.org in the same way and apply to contact card
-- [ ] add a paper-textarea for a silly two-way data binding example to title
+- [ ] Get paper-dialog and start to wire up
-- [ ] emit an event with `this.fire()`
+- [ ] Add an event listener to the email button for tap event
+  - on-tap, fire an event that includes email and name values

 # iron-ajax 3:00pm
 - [ ] open preview at [http://localhost:8084/components/elmsln-team](http://localhost:8084/components/elmsln-team)